-Probably one of the most ill-conceived misconceptions of chamber membership is that the act of joining in itself will create increased business.
+Probably one of the most ill-conceived misconceptions of chamber membership is that the act of joining in itself will create an increase in business.
 The Chamber provides opportunities for businesses to grow and enhance their visibility.

 How important is a Chamber of Commerce to your business?

 A study has shown that consumers are 80% more likely to purchase goods/services from businesses that belong to a Chamber.
 And, when a company is involved in a Chamber, it infers you are trustworthy and interested in the community.
 In addition, the South Baldwin Chamber of Commerce has been serving businesses for 75 years with a staff that has extensive experience.
 When you cannot represent your business, we are advocating on your behalf.

 How do I calculate my membership investment (dues)?

 Membership investment is based on the number of full-time equivalent employees within your company.
 There are different investment categories for various industries.
 Call Membership Director, Travis Valentine 251-943-1036 to find out more!

 May I attend Chamber events as a non-member?

-Many events are open to the public, including the Alabama Festival of Flavor and the Gulf Coast Hot Air Balloon Festival, the Magnolia Run, and the Chicago Street Supper Club.
-Others, like Business After Hours, Leadership Series and AM Connections are benefits of membership.
-Please contact our Membership Director, Travis Valentine (251-943-1036) if you would like to attend one of these events as our guest to get a feel for our organization.
+Many events are open to the public, including the Gulf Coast Hot Air Balloon Festival, the Magnolia Run, and the Chicago Street Supper Club.
+Others, like Business After Hours, Leadership Series, and AM Connections are benefits of membership.
+Please contact our Vice President of Investor Relations, Travis Valentine (251-943-1036) if you would like to attend one of these events as our guest to get a feel for our organization.

 Do you have Chamber members that are not South Baldwin County-based businesses?